gearglow/ReptiliaWithATwist/The List.md

 Elysia wandered over to the worktable and started carving a simple schema for a glowing red arrow illusion into some sandstone.
 "Here, everyone copy this and we'll stick them to the problem clusters."

-Everyone else started copying the arrow stones, and Elysia grabbed a marker and started labeling each cluster on the blackboards.
+Everyone else started copying the arrow stones, and Elysia grabbed some chalk and started labeling each cluster on the blackboards.

 "Anyone know a good locator spell?"
 She asked.